khamdam0va/khamdam0va/README.md

 Currently an **11th-grade student at Hackathon IT School**, I have evolved from an eager learner to a practicing developer and designer at **Hackathon Academy**.
 My expertise spans low-level system programming, algorithmic problem solving, cross-platform mobile app development, enterprise network engineering, and high-converting graphic design.

-My overarching goal is to pursue a degree in **Computer Science & Software Architecture** at a world-class university, where I can contribute to groundbreaking open-source research, system optimization, and high-impact digital products.

 ---

 ## 🏆 Hackathons & Competitive Tech Experience